-Many people ask me what it is like to drive a campervan and my simple answer if that there is no better way than to jump behind the wheel yourself and find out!
+Many people ask me ” what is it like to drive a retro vw camper ” and my simple answer if that there is no better way than to jump behind the wheel yourself and find out!
 They are never going to be performance cars, and lack the luxuries that have become the norm for modern cars …you know…electric windows, power steering, central locking …that kind of stuff…. but isn’t that all part of the charm?

 All those things can be retro fitted if you really want – in fact, one of our campers has had central locking fitted on her front two doors (woo hoo!) and we posted this article in the past about assisted steering.